 To be eligible for depreciation, an asset must be something you own, use for your business, and expect to last for more than one year.
 This covers everything from your cameras and lenses to your studio computers and lighting kits.
 Mastering depreciation helps you create a more accurate picture of your business’s profitability and gives you a strategic tool for financial planning.
 It’s not just about compliance; it’s about making your investments work for you long after the initial purchase.

-IRS Rules for Depreciating Photography Gear
+Understanding IRS Rules for Your Camera Gear

 When you buy a new camera or lens, you can’t just write off the entire cost as a business expense in one go (though there are exceptions we’ll cover).
 Instead, the IRS expects you to spread that deduction over the asset’s “useful life.”
 For professional photography equipment like cameras, lenses, and lighting, the IRS generally accepts a five-year useful life.
 This means you deduct a portion of the cost each year for five years, gradually recovering the expense on your tax returns.